ngugimuchangi/k2-connect-ruby/README.md

 A Successful Response will be received containing the URL of the Payment Location.

+#### Query Request Status

- - To Query the STK Payment Request Status pass the location_url response that is returned and accessible within the class:
+ To Query the STK Payment Request Status pass the location_url response that is returned and accessible within the class:

     k2_stk.query_status(k2_stk.location_url)

 As a result a JSON payload will be returned, accessible with the k2_response_body variable.